-In keeping with proposed 2017 budget assumptions, anticipated expenditures, forecasted sales for the 12-month period and the results of an updated Cost of Service study, EWEB staff is recommending an average price increase of 2.0%.
+In keeping with proposed 2017 budget assumptions, anticipated expenditures, forecasted sales for the 12-month period, the results of an updated Cost of Service study, and using the gradualism ratemaking principle, EWEB staff is recommending an average price increase of 2.0%.

-If approved by the EWEB Commissioners following the scheduled public hearings, revised water prices will become effective with billings rendered on and after February 1, 2017 with the exception of the
+If approved by the EWEB Commissioners following the scheduled public hearing, revised water prices will become effective with billings rendered on and after February 1, 2017 with the exception of the Water Districts.

-Water Districts.
 Consistent with prior years, the Water Districts' price increase will become effective July 1, 2017.